Urinary Tract Infection in Males Treatment & Management

 Antimicrobial agents

-Nitrofurantoin, sulfonamides, vancomycin, penicillins, and cephalosporins do not penetrate well into the prostate, although carbenicillin cures approximately 60% of patients with chronic bacterial prostatitis.
+Nitrofurantoin, sulfonamides, vancomycin, penicillins, and cephalosporins do not penetrate well into the prostate.

 Antibiotics that penetrate well into the acid milieu of the prostate are nonpolar and lipid-soluble and have a high measure of acid strength, a small molecular radius, and low serum protein binding.
-Drugs that best fit these criteria are the fluoroquinolones, doxycycline, trimethoprim, rifampin, and erythromycin.
+Drugs that best fit these criteria are the fluoroquinolones, doxycycline, minocycline (particularly effective against methicillin-resistant Staphylococcus aureus [MRSA]), trimethoprim (available in the United States only as trimethoprim-sulfamethoxazole [TMP-SMZ]), rifampin, and erythromycin.
 Of this group, the fluoroquinolones appear to achieve the best tissue levels.
+Erythromycin maybe used as a second-line agent when culture results are available.

 Nonantimicrobial agents

-Many nonantimicrobial modalities of therapy are available for prostatitis.
-Narcotics, nonsteroidal anti-inflammatory drugs (NSAIDs), and tricyclic antidepressants (TCAs) (eg, amitriptyline) may be needed for pain relief.
-Hormonal manipulation with a 5-alpha-reductase inhibitor (finasteride) may decrease glandular inflammation; lycopene, prominent in tomato sauces, may also diminish glandular swelling.
+Many nonantimicrobial agents are available for prostatitis.
+Narcotics, nonsteroidal anti-inflammatory drugs (NSAIDs), and tricyclic antidepressants (TCAs; eg, amitriptyline) may be needed for pain relief.
+Hormonal manipulation with a 5-alpha-reductase inhibitor (finasteride) may decrease glandular inflammation; lycopene, prominent in tomato sauces, also may diminish glandular swelling.

 Diazepam and baclofen may decrease sphincter or perineal muscle spasm.
-Alpha-blockers may minimize ductal reflux and dysfunctional voiding.
-However, conflicting evidence suggests that allopurinol may reduce prostatic urate reflux.
+Alpha blockers may minimize ductal reflux and dysfunctional voiding.

 Nonpharmaceutical therapy

-Nonpharmaceutical approaches may also be used for prostatitis.
+Nonpharmaceutical approaches also may be used for prostatitis.
 An example of "what's old is new" is prostate massage.
-For decades, prostate massage was the primary therapy for prostatitis, but it was largely abandoned in the antibiotic era.
-More clinicians now are using repetitive prostate massage; this treatment may improve circulation and antibiotic penetration, and it may help drain clogged ducts.
+For decades prior to the antibiotic era, prostate massage was the primary therapy for prostatitis.
+In difficult cases, repetitive prostate massage may be of benefit because of its potential for improving antibiotic penetration and improving drainage of clogged ducts.

 Previous